tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 model fit indices such as the Akaike Information Criterion (AIC) or the Bayesian Information Criterion (BIC).
-These indices, which penalize models based on their number of free parameters, would have been of limited utility in this case, as both ALM and EXAM have two free parameters.
+These indices, which penalize models based on their number of free parameters, would have been of limited utility in the current case, as both ALM and EXAM have two free parameters.
 However, despite having the same number of free parameters, EXAM could still be considered the more complex model, as it incorporates all the components of ALM plus an additional mechanism for rule-based responding.
-A more comprehensive model comparison approach might involve performing cross-validation with a held-out subset of the data (Mezzadri et al., 2022) or penalizing models based on the range of patterns they can produce (Dome & Wills, 2023).
+A more comprehensive model comparison approach might involve performing cross-validation with a held-out subset of the data (Mezzadri et al., 2022) or penalizing models based on the range of patterns they can produce (Dome & Wills, 2023), under the assumption that more constrained models are more impressive when they do adequately fit a given pattern of results.